nicolaei/master/docs/thesis/source/08_future_work.md

 Future Work
 ============

-In this section I'll outline similar approaches and other work that can build on my findings.
+This chapter outlines similar approaches and other work that can build on the findings in this thesis.

 Caching
 -------